mahesh4eva/deckofcards/README.md

 3. Preferably testNG plug-in configured on your IDE for execution.

 # Installation
-1. Close this repo to your local system.
+1. Clone this repo on to your local system.
 2. Open your IDE (like eclipse) and import the project as Maven -> Existing Maven Projects -- This is going to take little time to download missing artifacts and configure -- Make sure your IDE is using correct version of JDK (1.8)
-3. run testng.xml file at root directory.
+3. Run testng.xml file at root directory.

 # Structure of tests
 All the tests are located under package <b>core.tests</b> <br>